mr49online/GraphBench/README.md

-# GraphBench: A Benchmark Dataset for Subgraph Spotting and Classification
+# HSB-GDL: A Heterogeneous Subgraph Benchmark for Geometric Deep Learning
-GraphBench is a curated benchmark dataset designed for evaluating subgraph spotting, classification, and robustness analysis in large heterogeneous graphs.
+HSB-GDL is a curated benchmark dataset designed for evaluating subgraph spotting, classification, and robustness analysis in large heterogeneous graphs.
 It is constructed using the OGBN-MAG dataset as the base and incorporates both real-world and synthetic subgraph patterns.
 This dataset supports diverse research tasks including:

 - Subgraph classification
 - Query graph spotting